anthonygtellez/conf2016_extras/high_entrophy_dns.md

 | lookup cloud_providers domain AS ut_domain OUTPUT CDN_provider isProvider
 | where NOT isProvider="True" AND ut_shannon > 4

-#  or use lookup to look for bad shit
+#  or use lookup to look for bad stuff
 | lookup ddns dyndns_domains AS ut_domain OUTPUT isBad
 | where NOT isBad="True" AND ut_shannon > 4